luanatotea/my_website/content/blogs/blog1.md

     Finance.
 In parallel I will be studying MA Art Business at Sothebys institute.
     I want to use this platform to share my work on various topics I'm intereted in.
-    I view it as an immersive canvas touching on subjects from Finance, Climate Change (&Sustainability), Art and the Art Market and Fashion."
+    I view it as an immersive canvas touching on subjects from Finance, Climate Change (&Sustainability), Art and the Art Market and Fashion.